Vote counts begin in Amazon union elections in NYC, Alabama

-If a majority votes yes at either location, it would mark the first successful U.S. organizing effort in Amazon history.
-Organizers face an uphill battle against the nation’s second-largest private employer, which is making every effort to keep unions out.

-The vote count began simultaneously for both elections Thursday afternoon.
-It is unclear when the results would be revealed.
+Workers at an Amazon fulfillment center in Staten Island will determine whether or not they want to form a union.
+The vote count began Thursday afternoon.
+It is unclear when the results will be revealed.
 Counting could potentially carry into Friday.

-The RWDSU said the Bessemer election had a turnout rate of about 39%, with only 2,375 of the nearly 6,100 eligible workers voting through mail-in ballots.
+The count for a separate worker organizing effort began simultaneously Thursday in Alabama, where the Retail, Wholesale and Department Store Union faces a tough challenge in a re-do election to unionize Amazon workers in the city of Bessemer.
+The union said that election had a turnout rate of about 39%, with only 2,375 of the nearly 6,100 eligible workers voting through mail-in ballots.
 Amazon provides the list of eligible workers to the National Labor Relations Board, which oversees the process.

-In New York, the nascent Amazon Labor Union has led the charge to form a union along with Chris Smalls, a fired Amazon employee who now leads the fledging group.
-Turnout for the in-person election was unclear but Smalls was hopeful of victory.
+In New York, the nascent Amazon Labor Union has led the charge in a fierce labor fight, where the nation’s second-largest private employer has made every effort to fend off labor organizers and Chris Smalls, a fired Amazon employee who now leads the fledging group.
+Smalls was hopeful of victory, but said Thursday that any celebrations would have to wait.

 “We don’t want to get overconfident and think that we’ve already won,” he said, adding that his group hadn’t planned any immediate celebrations.
 A small group of Amazon workers have planned to gather at an art gallery in Brooklyn to watch the vote count remotely.